The Pandora's Box Problem with Sequential Inspections: Characterizations of Optimal Policies

 \begin{observation}[Thresholds order]\quad \begin{enumerate} \item For any box $i$, either $ \sigma^{F/P}_i = \sigma^{F}_i = \sigma^{P}_i$, $ \sigma^{F/P}_i < \sigma^{F}_i \leq \sigma^{P}_i$, or $ \sigma^{P}_i \leq \sigma^{F}_i < \sigma^{F/P}_i$; \item For any box $i$, we have $\underset{t_i \in \Gamma_i}{\min} ~ \sigma_{i}^{F|t_i} \leq \sigma_i^{F/P}$ and $\underset{t_i \in \Gamma_i}{\max} ~\sigma_{i}^{F|t_i} \geq \sigma_i^P$. \end{enumerate} \end{observation}

 \paragraph{Economic interpretation.} The set of F-thresholds $\{\sigma_i^{F}\}$ in Equation~\eqref{eq:def_F_threshold} describes the optimal index policy for the standard Pandora's box problem \citep{weitzman1979optimal}.
 The conventional economic interpretation for this opening threshold is that of a fair strike price of a hypothetical option contract.
-That is, if $c_i^F$ is the cost of a call option to buy prize $V_i$ with strike price $\sigma_i^{F}$, then $\sigma_i^{F}$ is the ``fair'' strike price that equalizes the cost and the expected profit of buying this option.
+That is, if $c_i^F$ is the cost of a call option to buy prize $V_i$ with strike price $\sigma_i^{F}$, then $\sigma_i^{F}$ is the ``fair'' strike price that equalizes the cost and the expected profit of buying this option. {This intuition carries over to our problem where inspections are sequential using the notion of a compound option or, informally, a ``two-stage call option.''
+This analogy is developed in Appendix~\ref{apx:economic_interpretation}.}